-You need a parking sticker to park on campus.
-Obtain a free sticker at your campus Public Safety Office (at Blue River, go to the information desk).
+A parking sticker is required to park on campus.
+Obtain a free sticker at the campus Public Safety Office (at Blue River, the information desk).

 Textbooks and College Bookstores

 Full-time students should expect to pay \$300 to \$400 for books each semester.